 Anna Woerman: Anna is an alumna of Coronado School of the Arts, 1997.
 In 2002, she graduated from San Diego State University with a B.A. in Art with Emphasis in Painting and Printmaking.
 She also minored in Italian and studied abroad for a year at the Scuola Libera del Nudo all’Accademia di Belle Arti Di Firenze, in Florence Italy.
-Now in her sixth year teaching CoSA’s Digital Media Visual Communications strand, she also teaches Graphic Design and Yearbook at Coronado High School.
+Now in her seventh year teaching CoSA’s Digital Media Visual Communications strand, she also teaches Digital Media Foundations and Yearbook at Coronado High School.

 Anna is also a professional artist, photographer and graphic designer, specializing in portrait and landscape painting, wedding photography and creating branding and marketing materials including logos, brochures and invitations.
 You can view her work at www.annawoerman.com.